 Mid-year applicants who apply before the school year begins are placed on the wait list until the end of September.

 Students already living in Ethiopia are considered transfer applicants, unless they are in categories 1, 2 or 3 of the Priority Guidelines.
 Transfer applicants are eligible to apply to ICS Addis for August enrollment only.
-Transfer applicants to kindergarten through grade 12 who are eligible for enrollment are placed in the transfer wait pool.
+Transfer applicants to early years 5 through grade 12 who complete the admissions process and are eligible for enrollment are placed in the transfer wait pool.
 Applicants in the wait pool are not ranked by the Priority Guidelines.

-Transfer applications received for the following school year are considered for space after a set date.
+Transfer applicants in the wait pool are considered for space after a set date.
 The transfer applicant deadline for 2020-21 is 15 May 2020.
-Families of transfer applicants may apply for the 2020-21 school year starting on 1 November 2019.

 Final determination of a student’s status is decided by ICS Addis.